 John West Féile na nGael

-The John West Féile na nGael is a Club festival for Hurling, Football, Camogie, Rounders and Handball at Under 14 level, involving teams from across the Association.
+The John West Féile na nGael is a Club festival for Hurling and Camogie at Under 15 level, involving teams from across the Association.
 The John West Féile na nGael National tournaments involve Hurling/Camogie, Rounders and Handball.
-Events will be held in Dublin, Kildare, and Meath as follows:

 Féile provides an opportunity for: